ManageIQ/manageiq-documentation/managing_providers/_topics/discovering_azure_providers.md

 # Discovering Azure Providers

-{{ site.data.product.title }} provides the ability to discover a set of Microsoft Azure providers across all regions.
+{{ site.data.product.title_short }} provides the ability to discover a set of Microsoft Azure providers across all regions.

 1. Navigate to menu:Compute\[Clouds \> Providers\].